 If you would like to phone or email me we can arrange an initial conversation at no cost to give you space to reflect on current issues, consider how you might go forward, and for us to meet each other.
 After our first meeting we can decide on further sessions, or you might like to go away and think about this experience before coming to a decision.

-Having decided on a course of counselling, sessions are usually arranged at weekly intervals and last for 50 minutes, or one hour for couples.
+Having decided on a course of counselling, sessions are usually arranged at weekly intervals and last for 50 minutes.

-I work in Crouch End in North London.
+I work in either in Crouch End or Muswell Hill, North London.

 Everything that takes place within the counselling relationship is treated with respect and discretion.
 An agreement on confidentiality, duration and cost is made at the outset.